Skip to next element

 Gold mixed with a higher amount of copper than yellow gold

 When choosing the right type of gold for your jewelry, consider the desired style, the piece's durability, potential allergies, and personal preference.
-Each gold type offers its distinct look and character, allowing you to find the ideal color that best suits your taste and needs.
+Each gold type offers its distinct look and character.
+You can find the ideal color that best suits your taste and needs.

 Properties and Durability

-One of the primary reasons for white gold's popularity is its resemblance to platinum, but with a more affordable price tag.
-The alloy's bright white hue comes from the addition of metals like silver and palladium, which also contribute to its enhanced strength and hardness.
-However, white gold is not as white as platinum and can sometimes have a yellowish tint.
-To cover this, a thin layer of rhodium is often applied to provide a bright white and durable finish.
+The bright white color of white gold comes from metals like silver and palladium, which also add strength.
+However, white gold isn't as white as platinum and may have a slight yellowish tint.
+To fix this, jewelers often apply a thin layer of rhodium for a bright, durable finish.

-White gold does have some cons to consider.
-Over time, the rhodium plating may wear off, requiring re-plating to maintain the bright white finish.
-Moreover, white gold can cause allergic reactions in some people, primarily due to the presence of copper or other metals in the alloy.
+There are some downsides to white gold.
+Over time, the rhodium plating can wear off and may need to be reapplied to maintain the white finish.
+Additionally, white gold can cause allergic reactions in some people, especially due to metals like copper.

 Cushion Divine with Half-moon Three Stone White Gold Engagement Ring